ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Summary

 \section{Summary}

-We studied 43 low-mass protostellar cores in the Orion molecular cloud complex that were observed in the ALMASOP survey.
+We studied 43 low-mass protostellar cores in the Orion Molecular Cloud Complex that were observed in ALMASOP.
 We used 1.3\,mm continuum emission to detect protostars.
 We investigated the stellar multiplicity of these cores, and analyzed how the different properties of the dense cores may influence the formation of single systems or binary/multiple systems.
 Our main results are summarized as follows:

-(1).
-From 1.3 mm continuum emission, we identified 13 binary/multiple systems, 1 binary-system candidate, and 29 single-star systems.
-The overall multiplicity fraction (MF) and the companion star fraction (CSF) of the ALMASOP sample in the Orion complex ($\lambda$ Orionis, Orion B and Orion A) are 28$\%\pm4\%$ and $51\%\pm6\%$, respectively.
-Among the Orion GMCs, $\lambda$ Orionis has the lowest multiplicity (MF and CSF), while the northern part of Orion A (the integral-shaped filament) has highest MF and CSF.
+(1) From 1.3 mm continuum emission, we identified 13 binary/multiple systems, 1 binary-system candidate, and 29 single-star systems.
+The overall MF and the CSF of the ALMASOP sample in the Orion complex ($\lambda$ Orionis, Orion B, and Orion A) are 28$\%\pm4\%$ and $51\%\pm6\%$, respectively.
+Among the Orion GMCs, $\lambda$ Orionis has the lowest multiplicity (MF and CSF), while the northern part of Orion A (the ISF) has the highest MF and CSF.

-(2).
-We have determined the separation of companions in each dense core.
+(2) We have determined the separation of companions in each dense core.
 The median separation is about 2100 au for the 13 binary/multiple systems.
-A bi-modal distribution is seen in companion separation with one peak at $\sim$500 au and the other peak at $\sim$3500 au.
+A bimodal distribution is seen in companion separation with one peak at $\sim$500 au and the another peak at $\sim$3500 au.

-(3).
-We found evidence that the properties of the dense core have an effect on binary/multiple system formation.
-Specifically, we suggest that the gas density and Mach number of cores may be key factors that promote binary/multiple star formation in the early stages of dense core to stellar system evolution.
+(3) We found evidence that the properties of the dense core have an effect on binary/multiple-system formation.
+Specifically, we suggest that the gas density and Mach number of cores may be key factors that promote binary/multiple-star formation in the early stages of dense core to stellar system evolution.

-(4).
-The low multiplicity in $\lambda$ Orionis may be due to further environmental effects.
+(4) The low multiplicity in $\lambda$ Orionis may be due to further environmental effects.
 There, strong UV radiative feedback from the giant H{\sc ii} region in $\lambda$ Orionis may destroy dense cores and suppress the formation of binary/multiple stellar systems.

-(5).
-We found that protostars in each binary/multiple system are usually at very different evolutionary stages.
-Some protostars are driving highly collimated CO outflows and are likely at Class 0 stage, while other protostars without strong outflows are likely at later stages.
+(5) We found that protostars in each binary/multiple system are usually at very different evolutionary stages.
+Some protostars drive highly collimated CO outflows and are likely at the Class 0 stage, while other protostars without strong outflows are likely at later stages.
 More evolved member protostars tend to be located farther from the dense core centers than these less evolved member protostars, indicating that protostars will migrate out of their natal cores as they evolve.